tardyp/sphinx-jinja/README.rst

       Title
       {{ options.header_char * 5 }}

+- ``header_update_levels``: If set, a header in the template will appear as the same level as a header of the same style in the source document, equivalent to when you use the ``include`` directive.
+If not set, headers from the template will be in levels below whatever level is active in the source document.

 - ``debug``: print debugging information during sphinx-build.
 This allows you to see the generated rst before sphinx builds it into another format.